-Believe me, I know how strange this sounds, but my two primary areas of expertise are yachts and dogs.
+I know how strange this sounds, but my two primary areas of expertise are boats and dogs.

-I do write about other topics—including advertorial pieces for Atlantic Re:Think about everything from big data to the Internet of Things, and occasional news coverage of political events as a freelancer for The Washington Post—but most of the time I’m working with content that involves yachts or dogs.
+Yes, I can and sometimes do write about other topics—including advertorial pieces for Atlantic Re:think about big data and the Internet of Things, hotel and destination features for companies such as Moffly Media, and occasional political news as a freelancer for The Washington Post—but most of my time goes to boats and dogs.

-The dogs, I started writing about after adopting a mutt named Blue whose story just begged to be told.
-My first foray into dog writing was in 2012 with the publication of Little Boy Blue, a hardcover from Barron’s that earned national awards, was featured on CNN and helped end the use of a gas chamber in a North Carolina animal-control facility.
+The dogs are my personal passion.
+I started writing about them, and the entirety of the dog business, after adopting a mutt named Blue whose story begged to be told.
+My 2012 hardcover book Little Boy Blue was featured on CNN and helped end the use of a gas chamber in a North Carolina animal-control facility.
 My second dog book, The Dog Merchants, was the lead hardcover title for spring 2016 from Pegasus Books.
-That book led to legislative amendments regarding dog rescuers in New Jersey and new legislation regarding breeders in Colorado, and was made required reading for animal-law undergrads at Rutgers University (in a course taught by New Jersey’s former state veterinarian).
-I’ve had dog-related bylines everywhere from Dogster and The Bark to Salon.com, The New York Post, The Washington Post, The Boston Globe and New Republic, and I really enjoy doing investigative journalism that helps to make a difference for the dogs.
+That book led to legislative amendments regarding dog rescuers in New Jersey and new legislation regarding breeders in Colorado; was made required reading for animal-law undergrads at Rutgers University (in a course taught by New Jersey’s former state veterinarian); and won the Arlene Award for A Book that Makes A Difference.
+I’ve had dog-related bylines everywhere from Dogster and The Bark to Salon.com and The Boston Globe.
+Excerpts from my books have run across the spectrum from The New York Post to the New Republic.
+This story that I wrote about dog auctions ran on the Sunday front page of The Washington Post and won the 2019 Donald Robinson Prize for Investigative Journalism.